SamAdamDay/markdown-clever-lists/README.md

 * `markdown-clever-lists.blankListItemBehaviour`: Set the behaviour when pressing `Enter` on blank list items.
 * `markdown-clever-lists.defaultMarkers`: Configure the default list marker structure.
+* `markdown-clever-lists.autoNumbering`: Whether to update the numbers of subsequent list items when indenting, outdenting or continuing a list

 ## Caveats